 Whenever the subject of chocolate comes up, it is important to realise that white chocolate, milk chocolate, and plain/dark chocolate are not just different colours of the same thing, they can have quite different effects on your body, and some people are allergic to just one type.
 Cadburys were unable to explain this, and although the staff at the Chocolate Museum in Bruges told us the ingredients, these did not explain the differences in effect.
 Several recent surveys suggest that a small amount of dark chocolate every day helps to avoid heart disease, or reduce blood pressure, and it is thought that about 45 grams (half a bar?) of dark chocolate a day, high in flavonoids, may also help to control serotonin levels.

 People are not simple, our bodies do not conform to simple rules, and we all react differently to foods.
 Nowhere is this more obvious than in the appalling lack of help with obesity.
 People shouldn’t allow themselves to become twenty or thirty stone, but once they are there, they are stuck.
 To some people, it seems to be an astounding revelation worthy of a television programme that if we eat smaller portions we might lose weight.
 It seems reasonable to me that if my stomach is the size of my fist, I shouldn’t eat more than a fistful at a sitting.
-A calorie is a tiny unit of energy, so for practical purposes, kilo-calories (kCal) are usually quoted, although it is not always clear that these are thousands of calories, so if your meal is said to have 400 calories, it is actually FOUR HUNDRED THOUSAND.
+A calorie is a tiny unit of energy, so for practical purposes, kilo-calories (kCal) are usually quoted, although it is not always clear that these are thousands of calories, so if your meal seems to have 400 calories, it is actually FOUR HUNDRED THOUSAND.
 An alleged dietician gave me a simple rule about weight and calories, and the THEORY is that if I want my ideal weight to be 75kg, multiplying that figure by 20 means that I need to consume 1500 kcals per day, and my weight will gradually work towards my goal.
 In reality, it does nothing of the kind, and I have always said that there is no correlation between my weight and food intake.
 I can go without food for 2 days, or eat far more than usual, or eat junk for days, it has no effect on my weight.
-If I do put on a few pounds, they go DOWN again within a week, my body seems to have its own idea about what weight I should be.
+If I do put on a few pounds, they go usually DOWN again within a week, my body seems to have its own idea about what weight I should be.
 I went to the dietician to try to solve this riddle, but he sees what I am doing, understands my logic, and has no idea why it doesn’t work, so his only option is to assume that I may be “mistaken” – (lying).
 I am said to be eating less than 75% of the calories I would need if I wanted to sustain my weight… but it IS sustaining.
 He suggested walking for half an hour a day.
-I ALREADY WALK MILES!
+I ALREADY CAN FOR HOURS!

 Someone suggested that I should try the “Five and two” diet, so I asked if that meant fasting for 2 days a week.
 No, the “low-calorie” suggestion for those 2 days is MORE food than I normally eat!